johnbintz/jasmine-headless-webkit/index.md

 Additionally, you can set the `EXECJS_RUNTIME` environment variable to a [valid ExecJS runtime name](https://github.com/sstephenson/execjs/blob/master/lib/execjs/runtimes.rb#L55).

     export EXECJS_RUNTIME=Node

+<div id="register-custom-template"></div>
+## Register Custom Javascript Template Engine

+You may have a preference for a javascript template engine not currently supported by `jasmine-headless-webkit` out of the box.
+As an alternative, you can register a custom [tilt](https://github.com/rtomayko/tilt) template engine in your spec helper file to adapt your preferred template to the `jasmine-headless-webkit` runner.
+The one shown below was written to enable handlebars templates provided by the [handlebars_assets](https://github.com/leshill/handlebars_assets) gem.

+    # spec/javascripts/helpers/spec_helper.rb

+    require 'sprockets'
+    require 'handlebars_assets'

+    module MyExtension
+      class HandlebarsTemplate < HandlebarsAssets::TiltHandlebars
+        include Jasmine::Headless::FileChecker
+        def evaluate(*args)
+          if bad_format?(file)
+            alert_bad_format(file)
+            return ''
+          end
+          %{<script type="text/javascript">#{super}</script>}
+        end
+      end
+    end

+    Jasmine::Headless.register_engine '.hbs', MyExtension::HandlebarsTemplate

 ## I have a problem or helpful suggestion, good sir.